stephenredfield/InstructorResources/ABETGuide.md

 ## Completing the Form

 After you've collected the information described above, the process to enter it into the ABET DCT system is quite simple.
 Don Heer has provided a [short video](https://www.youtube.com/watch?v=SEP9AASyB7w) detailing the entry of data in the form.
 Please note this should be completed as soon as possible each term.
+(This is out of date.
+It will be updated as soon as a new one is ready.)

 ## Issues